-Management was pleased that its 2023 drilling intercepts at Waterpump Creek combined with the results from the previous 26 Waterpump Creek drill holes confirm the continuous nature of massive sulfides 30 to 75 meters wide and 495 meters in length plunging gently to the south.
+Shown below are 26 Waterpump Creek drill holes which confirm the continuous nature of massive sulfides 30 to 75 meters wide and 495 meters in length plunging gently to the south.
 Assay results for the two holes that encountered significant mineralization are shown in the below chart.
 The Company also drilled at its LH target.
 In addition, the company completed an extensive 3D IP geophysical survey.
 This has been combined with the 2022 CSAMT survey to develop additional targets at LH and Warm Springs.